-A law passed by the British parliament last night in parallel to new guidance for government buildings on flying the union flag every day will require all UK-registered vessels to wear the ensign round the clock when in foreign ports.
+A law passed by the British parliament after a tense sitting late last night will require all UK-registered vessels to wear the ensign round the clock when in foreign ports.

 Previously, the Merchant Shipping Act did not require the ensign to be worn while in a foreign port after sunset.